 Carter states that his intent is not to criticize Jews, “but we’re just trying to point out the historical change, the transforming change that took place when Jesus came.”
 Nevertheless, the negative references give a jaundiced, mean-spirited distortion of actual Jewish practice and create an image of a parochial and hostile people who bristle at being reminded of the higher principles of their faith.

 To be sure, Carter acknowledges that Christians have behaved in a divisive manner toward one another, but even this acknowledgement is followed by an emphasis on just how far outside the pale Jews are from the rest of humanity.
-When talking about how different the world would be if Protestants and Catholics, conservatives and liberals, Amish and Mennonites could get together and mend their difference, Carter adds “If we could reach out with love, even for Jews.”
+When talking about how different the world would be if Protestants and Catholics, conservatives and liberals, Amish and Mennonites could get together and mend their differences, Carter adds “If we could reach out with love, even for Jews.”

 Carter is not the only Christian commentator to set Judaism up as a negative backdrop against which he then highlights the superiority of Christ and of Christianity.
 Amy-Jill Levine has written extensively about this tendency in her book, The Misunderstood Jew (HarperSanFrancisco, 2007).
 Christian preachers and theologians have long used negative and inaccurate caricatures of Judaism to highlight the superiority of their own faith.
 In particular, Levine writes that Jews have been portrayed as “narrow, clannish, particularistic, and xenophobic, whereas Jesus and the church are engaged in universal outreach.”